- Oops!Something went wrong.Please try again later.

-When Might AfriTin Mining Run Out Of Money?
+When Might Atossa Therapeutics Run Out Of Money?

-How Is AfriTin Mining's Cash Burn Changing Over Time?
+How Is Atossa Therapeutics' Cash Burn Changing Over Time?

-How Hard Would It Be For AfriTin Mining To Raise More Cash For Growth?
+How Hard Would It Be For Atossa Therapeutics To Raise More Cash For Growth?

-Given its cash burn trajectory, AfriTin Mining shareholders should already be thinking about how easy it might be for it to raise further cash in the future.
+Since its cash burn is moving in the wrong direction, Atossa Therapeutics shareholders may wish to think ahead to when the company may need to raise more cash.
 Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
-Commonly, a business will sell new shares in itself to raise cash to drive growth.
-We can compare a company's cash burn to its market capitalisation to get a sense for how many new shares a company would have to issue to fund one year's operations.
+Commonly, a business will sell new shares in itself to raise cash and drive growth.
+By looking at a company's cash burn relative to its market capitalisation, we gain insight on how much shareholders would be diluted if the company needed to raise enough cash to cover another year's cash burn.